HDFGroup/h5serv/docs/DatasetOps/POST_Value.rst

 On success, a JSON response will be returned with the following elements:

-hrefs
+value
 ^^^^^
-An array of links to related resources.
-See :doc:`../Hypermedia`.
+An array of values where the length of the array is equal to the number of points in the request.
+Each value will be a string, integer, or JSON object consist with the dataset type (e.g. an compound type).

 Special Errors
 --------------